firasm/ta_training/content/development/pl/docker_course_dev.md

 # PrairieLearn Course Development on Docker

 This page describes the procedure to install and run your course locally within Docker.
-You can develop course content locally following the instructions below, or using the in-browser tools.
+The steps listed below **only need to be done once**, once you've got things setup correctly, you should refer to the [Question Development](../questions/opb_questions) page for subsequent questions.

 ## Step 1: Download and Install Docker Desktop.